 - Departure: ABV Staff Escorted Airport Transfer

-- Flights.
+Extra costs: Flights to Rwanda.
 Entry Visa.
-Departure taxes.
 Vaccinations.
 Local Transportation.
 Travel & Health Insurance.
 Laundry and Internet